javaarchive/xcontentmanagerd/README.md

 low power content server details for long trips with limited internet, it's like those airplane menus but cooler

 ## details
-cheap laptop runs windows 10, runs some wifi hotspot software. it has scoop installed and git sh so we have these cursed shell scripts on windowss.
+cheap laptop runs windows 10, runs some wifi hotspot software. it has scoop installed and git bash so we have these cursed shell scripts on windows. you will also need a working python install with pip.

 ## services
 ### caddy